sano-jin/lambda-gt.vim/README.md

 # lambda-gt.vim

-A vim plugin for the Lambda GT language
+A vim plugin for the Lambda GT language.

 ![image](docs/demo2.png)